D76X/Study-Notes-AZ/AZ-Complements/AZ-OWASP.md

 #### An Example of XSRF/CSRF

 You might go to a banking website and provide some credentials to log into your account.
-Your **credenitals is stored in a secure browser cookie i.e. a session cookies** for a certain period of time so the bank can tell you are still logged in instead of having you login another time with each page you access.
+Your **credenitals is stored in a secure browser cookie i.e. a session cookies** for a certain period of time so the bank can tell you are still logged in instead of you having to login another time with each page you access.

 Later on, you go to an innocent-seeming webpage listing some facts about bunnies.
 Unbeknownst to you, the webpage’s HTML also has a little Javascript script to make an AJAX request (see: XMLHttpRequest) to the previous banking website to make a wire transaction to another account **POST/PUT** or retrive bank accountdetails **GET** that can ultimately then be sent to the attacker's domain.